todordev/PrismLibrary/README.md

 ## Installation

-The preferred method of installation to PHP Frameworks is via [Packagist][] and [Composer][].
+The preferred method of installation to PHP Frameworks is via [Packagist](https://packagist.org/packages/itprism/prism-library) and [Composer](https://getcomposer.org/).
 Run the following command to install the package and add it as a requirement to your project's `composer.json`:

 ```bash
 composer require itprism/prism-library